Armstrong’s War at the Finborough Theatre

 Barden is both charming and annoying, effectively personifying in exuberance and expression a young girl eager to earn her merit badges.
 The fading of Quartley’s vexed demeanour reveals an empathetic character you can truly root for.
 His performance is convincing and consistent, broken only rarely by the over-inference of Canadian idiosyncrasy in his speech.

 The tight venue makes use of all available space, physically placing the audience at the centre of the drama and creating a greater sense of immediacy and realism.

 Michael’s flashbacks are subtle and imaginatively recreated with only a slight dimming of lights and the faint sound of steps treading outside, but the effect is captivating.
 The audience seem to hold their breath at the height of this retelling, thoughtfully taking in the heartbreaking memories he describes.

 With such a rich storyline and talented actors bringing the characters to life, this narrative cannot disappoint.

-Armstrong’s War is on at the Finborough Theatre until 27th August 2013, for further information or to book visit here.
+Armstrong’s War is at the Finborough Theatre until 27th August 2013.
+For further information or to book visit the theatre’s website here.